 You have a right to know.

-You know, and maybe if there's certain confidential information, you still have a right to be brought in and given a a real explanation.
+You know, and maybe if there's certain confidential information, you still have a right to be brought in and given a real explanation.

-Why, in God's name would our government provide guns and weapons to known criminals and cartel members and gang members.
+Why, in God's name, would our government provide guns and weapons to known criminals and cartel members and gang members.

-You know, and then when an American is killed not accept responsibility for the part and the role they played in that.
+You know, and then when an American is killed, not accept responsibility for the part and the role they played in that.

 I mean, where's the Democrats outrage on this?